 Since these universities usually cater to working adult students, they try to ease the admissions process to accommodate their prospective students and their career/life responsibilities.

-Few students go into research and academia.
+Few students from for-profit universities go into research and academia.
 Doctoral programs at these universities are not funded and usually involve high tuition costs.

 State and Private Non-Profit Universities